Gavin Sheets Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.43 team ERA that ranks fourth across all league pitching staffs.
+- The Twins' 3.53 team ERA ranks sixth among all MLB pitching staffs.

-- Twins pitchers combine to give up 28 home runs (0.9 per game), the seventh-fewest in baseball.
+- The Twins allow the seventh-fewest home runs in baseball (29 total, 0.9 per game).

-- Varland (0-0) gets the starting nod for the Twins, his second of the season.
+- Lopez (2-2 with a 4.00 ERA and 46 strikeouts in 36 2/3 innings pitched) makes the start for the Twins, his seventh of the season.

-- His most recent time out was on Friday, April 14 against the New York Yankees, when the righty threw six innings, surrendering three earned runs while allowing six hits.
+- In his most recent outing on Friday against the Kansas City Royals, the righty threw six innings, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.